 Adults can take this medication by mouth, usually in 1 mg dosage, up to 3 times daily.
 It is recommended that the first dose of the medication be taken at bedtime.
 This medication may also be used in children for the treatment of hypertension, and the dose is individualized based on the weight of the child.

-Wendy: No medicine could lower my blood pressure from approximately 145/ 90, though prazosin did it.
+Wendy: No medicine could lower my blood pressure from approximately 145/ 90, though Prazosin did it.
 Now my blood pressure is normal with a systolic pressure of 125 or less, and diastolic pressure of 65 or less.
 This is absolutely fantastic, and I still can’t believe it despite taking measurements regularly.
 I have side effects occasionally, like light headedness, and I may at times be a little weak or a little shaky.
 Note I only take a half tablet in the morning and a half tablet at night before I go to bed.
-Also, when the doctor prescribed prazosin for me, I was taking two other blood pressure medications.
+Also, when the doctor prescribed Prazosin for me, I was taking two other blood pressure medications.
 After some adjustments made by my physician, I am now only taking Prazosin.
-My blood pressure is normal, and once I lost weight and stopped smoking, I feel fantastic.
+My blood pressure is normal, and once I lost weight and stopped smoking, I started to feel fantastic.
 I continue to go to my scheduled appointments and get checked by my doctor, and I seem to be doing great.
 I would highly recommend Prazosin for blood pressure control, subject to your doctor agreeing and prescribing it for you.
 For me, it’s been an effective medication with very few side effects.